Ncynah/epirus.github.io/docs/features.md

 ![Search box](img/search.png)

-If a match is found the associated contract, account, transaction or block details will be displayed.
+If a match is found, the associated contract, account, transaction or block details will be displayed.

 ## Advanced sorting and filters